Arnaiz23/TuManga/Documentation/Routes.md

 ### Payment

+* Create new card
+    * .post /card {authorization: Bearer token} and Middleweare is user or high
 * 2 last address of a user (Token)
     * .get /address/:limit {authorization: Bearer token} and Middleweare is user or high
 * 2 last cards of a user (Token)